kddez/kddez/README.md

 <h4 style ="background-color: white"> My name is kddez.
-I haved my first contact with programation 2 months ago and my dream is be developer C# .NET.  </h4>
+I had my first contact with programming 2 months ago and my dream is to be a C# .NET developer.  </h4>

 <div align="center">
   <a href="https://github.com/kddez">